 Find out more about Straight Teeth Direct in our complete review.

-Take a look at our complete PlusDent review for more information.
+Take a look at our complete Virtuoso review for more information.

-Out of all the U.K. home aligner products we reviewed, we rank SmileDirectClub #6.
-If you’re looking for the most convenient option or you’d like to work with a well-established brand, then SmileDirectClub is a great option.
-Otherwise, we invite you to check out our reviews for Straight Teeth Direct and Straight My Teeth, our other top-rated home aligner companies.
+Out of all the U.K. home aligner products we reviewed, we rank SmileDirectClub #3.
+If you’re looking for the most convenient option or you’d like to work with a well-established brand, then SmileDirectClub is a great choice.
+Otherwise, we invite you to check out our review of Straight Teeth Direct, our top-rated home aligner company.

 Frequently Asked Questions